How to Clean Stucco Walls [Guide]

 Once you have inspected your stucco, repaired cracks, and chips, and given everything adequate time to dry, you are ready to start cleaning.
 Using the right tools will make this part much easier.
 Electric power washers are available at most hardware stores.
 Gas-powered pressure washers can often provide more pressure and better overall cleaning.
 Both types of pressure washer are often available for rent as well as purchase at local hardware or home improvement store.

 However, this is one area where nothing beats a Professional Stucco Cleaner.
 A professional-grade power washer is not generally sold to the public, and will definitely not be readily available for rent.
-A professional pressure washing company will have the tools, knowledge, and experience to get your stucco really clean with minimal mess and fuss.
+A professional roof cleaning company will have the tools, knowledge, and experience to get your stucco really clean with minimal mess and fuss.
+You should look for someone certified by Softwash Systems like Glass Geeks is.

 The first step is to apply the detergent to the stucco.
 Detergent should be applied from the bottom up, overlapping somewhat to make sure you get complete coverage.
 The detergent needs to soak in for 5-10 minutes, but only works when it is wet, so you may need to add more detergent during this time.
 It is best to do your cleaning on an overcast day, so the detergent doesn’t dry too quickly.
 Also, you want to avoid leaving the detergent to dry on a wall for too long, because it can leave residue and stains.
 Instead, divide your house into smaller sections, working on one section at a time to treat it with detergent and rinse it before moving to the next.